k-box/k-box/docs/developer/configuration.md

 ## Static Configuration options for .env file

-The static configuration is determined by the environment configuration file.
-It is usually stored in the `.evn` file, placed in the root of the project.
+The static configuration is determined by the environment configuration, usually stored in the `.evn` file.
+The `.env` file is located in the root of the project.
 An example environment file is in `env.example`.

 The next table shows the K-Box specific configuration parameters: